elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 Other practices that the trainers in the CLARIN community have adopted are:
 - Depositing the training materials together with the datasets in their CLARIN national data repository.
 See example: [Archilochus of Paros: Elegiac Fragments - XML Archive](http://hdl.handle.net/20.500.11752/OPEN-537).
 The advantage of using this path is that the authors can add more extensive metadata to describe their materials.
 - Depositing the training materials on Zenodo.
 See example: [Introduction to Speech Analysis](https://doi.org/10.5281/zenodo.5506969).
 In this case, **related identifiers** have been included that lead to the main platform where the course has been developed and maintained.
 - Adding the metadata of the training materials in the SSHOC Open Marketplace, see example: [Jupyter notebooks for Europeana newspaper text resource processing with CLARIN NLP tools](https://marketplace.sshopencloud.eu/training-material/duVII1).
 In this case, the authors can identify themselves with their ORCID and the collection can be cited.
-However, their is no unique identifier added to the collection itself or the items in the collection.
+However, there is no unique identifier added to the collection itself or the items in the collection.

 > **You can do the same by using Zenodo, for example, by publishing every material with asigned DOI and then grouping it in a colection/community wich will have its own DOI, as inspired by the next example.**